In the Company of Men: Cast

-Themes

-In the Company of Men features several themes such as retro-sexism and role reversals.
-An example of role reversal is that in the beginning Howard plans with Chad to destroy an innocent young woman, yet by the end of the film Chad has "destroyed" Howard.

 Release

 In the Company of Men was screened in the Dramatic competition at the 1997 Sundance Film Festival and in the Un Certain Regard section at the 1997 Cannes Film Festival.
 Shortly after its premiere at Sundance, Alliance Independent Films acquired worldwide distribution rights outside North America to the film.
-In March 1997, Sony Pictures Classics acquired North American distribution rights to the film, beating out studios such as Fox Searchlight Pictures and Orion Pictures.
+On March 28, 1997, Sony Pictures Classics acquired North American distribution rights to the film, beating out studios such as Fox Searchlight Pictures and Orion Pictures.

 Box office

 In the Company of Men opened in a limited release in eight theaters in the United States on August 1, 1997, and grossed $100,006, with an average of $12,500 per theater.
 The film's widest release was 108 theaters, earning $2,804,473.

 Critical reception

 The film received very positive reviews from critics and has a score of 89% on Rotten Tomatoes based on 56 reviews with an average rating of 7.90/10.
-The critical consensus states "Neil LaBute's pitch-black comedy is a masterful exploration of male insecurity, and it's elevated by a breakout performance by Aaron Eckhart as a businessman who likes to play psychological games."
-The film also has a score of 81 out of 100 on Metacritic based on 25 critics.
+The critical consensus states: "Neil LaBute's pitch-black comedy is a masterful exploration of male insecurity, and it's elevated by a breakout performance by Aaron Eckhart as a businessman who likes to play psychological games".
+The film also has a score of 81 out of 100 on Metacritic based on 25 critics, indicating "universal acclaim".
 In January 1998, it was included on Siskel and Ebert's "Best Films of 1997" episode.